Second Triumvirate: Proscriptions

-In desperate need of money, the three men issued a declaration which – according to Appian – declared Caesar's clementia to have been a failure; it was appended with a death list.
-Some three hundred senators and 2,000 equites were then killed; some victims escaped to Macedonia or Sicily (held by Brutus and Sextus Pompey, respectively) or were able to plead successfully for clemency.
-Still without sufficient funds, the triumvirs seized eighteen rich Italian towns and redistributed them to their soldiers.
+Despite the published proscription list, some of the victims escaped to Macedonia or Sicily (held by Brutus and Sextus Pompey, respectively) or were able to plead successfully for clemency.
+Left without sufficient funds still, the triumvirs proceeded to seize eighteen rich Italian towns, redistributing their lands to their veteran soldiers.

-The proscriptions claimed enemies and friends of the triumvirs.
-Cicero, whom Octavian had held in high esteem, was placed on the death lists along with his brother, nephew, and son; Cicero's activism against Antony in the Philippicae marked him for retribution.
-The triumvirs themselves traded friends and family to secure the addition of their enemies to the death lists.
+The proscriptions claimed both enemies and friends of the triumvirs.
+Cicero, whom Octavian had held in high esteem, was proscribed along with his brother Quintus, nephew, and son; Cicero's activism against Antony in the Philippicae marked him for retribution.
+The triumvirs traded friends and family to secure the addition of their enemies to the death lists.
 Persons on the proscription lists had their properties confiscated and sold; freelance assassins, bounty hunters, and informers received cash rewards for aiding in the killings.